GLOBAL MARKETS-World stocks rally on hopes for U.S.-China trade deal

-NEW YORK, Feb 12 (Reuters) - Signs that the United States and China might reach an agreement in trade talks and news of a tentative deal to avoid another government shutdown in Washington helped push world stock markets and bond yields broadly higher Tuesday.
+NEW YORK, Feb 12 (Reuters) - Signs that the U.S. and China might reach an agreement in trade talks and news of a tentative deal to avoid another government shutdown in Washington helped push world stock markets and bond yields broadly higher Tuesday.

 Tokyo’s Nikkei set the tone with a 2.6 percent rally, its best day of the year so far, while the Stoxx 600 index of European shares gained 0.5 percent.